just-the-docs/just-the-docs/docs/customization.md

 #### Component summary
 {: .no_toc }

+{: .warning }
+Defining a new `_includes` with the same name as any of these components will significantly change the existing layout.
+Please proceed with caution when adjusting them.

 To briefly summarize each component:

 - `_includes/head.html` is the entire `<head>` tag for the site; this imports stylesheets, various JavaScript files (ex: analytics, mermaid, search, and Just the Docs code), and SEO / meta information.